seigfred0/computer_society-malaybalay/README.md

 ### October 20, 2024 (seig)

 - Yee, here's the mongodb data format
-- `attendanceRoutes.mjs` = I commented the routes not yet done.
+- `attendanceRoutes.mjs` = I commented the code 'not yet done'.
 Kindly make progress of the following especially the createStudent.
     - generate student qr code inside the function and save it to the database with their name and year
     - send the qr code to the client